Basis of classification for Animals

 • Animals with coelom are called coelomates, e.g.. annelids. molluscs. arthropods. echinoderms. hemichordates and chordates

 • In some animals. the body cavity is not lined by mesoderm but mesoderm is present as scattered pouches In between the ectoderm and endoderm.
 Such a body cavity ls called pseudocoelom and the animals with pseudocoelom are called pseudocoelomates.
-For example: Aschelmlnthes.
+For example: Aschelminthes.

 • The animals In which the body cavity is absent are called acoelomates.
 For example platyhelminthes .